pulibrary/cicognara-rails/README.md

 ```
 rake set_admin_role
 ```
-You can also specify an email address to make a particular user an amdin:
+You can also specify an email address to make a particular user an admin:
 ```
 EMAIL=user@example.org rake set_admin_role
 ```